CovertLab/WholeCellEcoliRelease/README.md

 You probably only want to do this if you're running/debugging a single simulation.

-### Using the SLURM workload scheduler on Linux to run a Fireworks workflow
+### Using the SLURM workload scheduler on Linux to run a FireWorks workflow

 To run simulations using the cluster (you'll probably want to do this if you're running more than one simulation and/or more than one generation), run: